jsridhar/DS-JHU/G-CD-Project/codebook.md

 Variable name       | Description
 -------------       | -----------
-Subject             | ID of the Subject who performed the activity for each window sample.
+Subject             | Identifies the Subject who performed the activity for each window sample.
 Activity            | Name of the actvity performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
-FeatureDomain       | Feature: Time domain signal or frequency domain signal (Time or Freq) FeatureInstrument   | Feature: Measuring instrument (Accelerometer or Gyroscope) FeatureAcceleration | Feature: Acceleration signal (Body or Gravity) Feature-mean()      | Feature: Mean or Standard Deviation (mean() or std()) FeatureJerk         | Feature: Jerk signal FeatureMagnitude    | Feature: Magnitude of the signals calculated using the Euclidean norm
+FeatureDomain       | Feature: Time domain signal or frequency domain signal (Time or Freq) FeatureInstrument   | Feature: Measuring instrument (Accelerometer or Gyroscope).
+Gyroscope units are in rad/seg.
+FeatureAcceleration | Feature: Acceleration signal (Body or Gravity).
+Units are in 'g's (gravity of earth -> 9.80665 m/seg2) Feature-mean()      | Feature: Mean or Standard Deviation (mean() or std()) FeatureJerk         | Feature: Jerk signal FeatureMagnitude    | Feature: Magnitude of the signals calculated using the Euclidean norm